UniqueEpiphany/Philosophy/SelfHelp/The_Willpower_Instinct.md

 Self-knowledge-especially of how we find ourselves in willpower trouble-is the foundation of self-control.
 This is why both “The Science of Willpower" course and this book focus on the most common willpower mistakes we all make.
 Each chapter dispels a common misconception about self-control and gives you a new way to think about your willpower challenges.
 For every willpower mistake, we ll conduct a kind of autopsy: When we give in to temptation or put off what we know we should do, what leads to our downfall?
 What is the fatal error, and why do we make it?
 Most important, we will look for the opportunity to save our future selves from this fate.
 How can we turn the knowledge of how we fail into strategies for success?

-# ONE

-### I Will, I Won’t, I Want: What Willpower Is, and Why It Matters
+# Chapter ONE : I Will, I Won’t, I Want: What Willpower Is, and Why It Matters

 But saying no is just one part of what willpower is, and what it requires.
 After all, “Just say no” are the three favorite words of procrastinators and coach potatoes worldwide.
 At times, it's more important to say yes.
 All those things you put off for tomorrow (or forever)?
 Willpower helps you put them on today’s to-do list, even when anxiety , distractions, or a reality TV show marathon threaten to talk you out of it.
 Think of it as “I will” power—the ability to do what you need to do, even if part of you doesn't want to.